stravalib/stravalib/docs/get-started/activities.md

 <BatchedResultsIterator entity=Comment>
 ```

-You can access each comment or item within a `BatchedResultsIterator` object using a loop:
+You can access each comment or item within a `BatchedResultsIterator` object using a Python loop or a list comprehension:

 ```{code-block} pycon
 >>> for comment in activity.comments: